canmod/iidda-tools/notes/imputation.md

 ## Averaging Imputation Estimates from Different Approaches

 If it is possible to use both within-month-based and temporal-pattern-based approaches, it is straightforward to average those estimates and averaging estimates can often have good properties.

+## Placing Uncertainty Estimates on the Imputed Values

+Ultimately there is no free lunch, and imputed values are just not as reliable as observed values.
+More sophisticated statical approaches will be able to utilize estimates of imputation uncertainty, and so we should think about how to generate these uncertainty estimates.
+But doing so requires more principled statistical frameworks than just averaging and multiplying by factors that seem to make intuitive sense.